-Known as “the teardrop of India”, the island nation of Sri Lanka is increasingly positioning itself as a quality, niche destination for ICT services, leveraging its geographical position as well as its relatively high-skilled, low-cost workforce.
+Known as “the teardrop of India”, the island nation of Sri Lanka is increasingly positioning itself as a quality, niche destination for information and communications technology services.
+It has been gaining traction by leveraging its geographical position as well as its relatively high-skilled, low-cost workforce.

 Sinhala (or Sinhalese) and Tamil are the two official languages, but Sri Lankan engineers and developers are highly proficient in communicating in English, which is widely used in education, science and commerce.